piougy/CzechIdMng/MIGRATION.md

 > All updated dependencies are in the product package.json.
 It means, If you will used the CzechIdM 10.x.x, then you already have dependency on the **React 16** and others.

-## React sice version 16 has PropTypes in separate module
+## React since version 16 has PropTypes in separate module

 Use official conversion utility for move PropTypes in you module.